The Maisonettes: History

 The follow-up single, "Where I Stand", peaked at number 28 on the UK Independent Chart.

 In 1984 their album, Maisonettes for Sale, was released in Canada, including "Heartache Avenue" and ten other songs.
 With no further hits, the group soon disbanded.

-"Heartache Avenue" was later sampled by UK rap group Roll Deep, for the chorus on their UK number 11 hit, "The Avenue".
+"Heartache Avenue" was a song about Filton Avenue in Bristol.

 In 2004, Heartache Avenue: The Very Best of the Maisonettes was released in the UK by Cherry Red records, containing two unreleased tracks, the original "Heartache Avenue" and a remix, and fifteen other songs.

 On 31 July 2019, Laurence "Lol" Edward Mason died at the age of 69 in his home in Harborne from a heart attack, after complications following a kidney transplant.